MAAV-Software/mission9-2022/README.md

 This will allow your `master` branch to stay clean and organized in terms of commit history and file changes.
-If you are added to the MAAV-Software organization, it will also allow you to push changes to this project and make pull requests without needing to fork the repository.
+If you are added to the MAAV-Software organization, it will also allow you to push changes to this project and make pull requests without needing to fork the repository. \
+Please name your branch in the format `uniqname/branch_name` (e.g. drewskis/my_branch)

 This project's `master` branch is protected, and only Software Leadership can merge in changes from other branches or forks (more on forks later).